OSGeo/PROJ/docs/source/development/reference/datatypes.rst

     Opaque object describing an area in which a transformation is performed.

     .. note:: This object is not fully implemented yet.
-It is used with :c:func:`proj_create_crs_to_crs` to select the best transformation
+It is to be used with :c:func:`proj_create_crs_to_crs` to select the best transformation
               between the two input coordinate reference systems.